balub/FluxTest/README.md

 - Offer diverse feedback collection components that can be used with the click of a button.

-Find out more from the video below.
+Find out more from the video [here](https://drive.google.com/file/d/1jkpKCRn0iRIuRqgM0WXncKKvtPNU8gVV/view?usp=drive_link).

 ## Run Locally